selveresta/urlShortener/README.md

-use 'docker-compose up -d' for up redis and mysql
+use 'docker-compose up -d' for up project in docker